 At the end of Brexit’s transition period on 31 December 2020, UK will be classed as a third country outside the European Economic Area (EEA).
 Any data received into the UK from the EEA will then be classed as a restricted transfer.
-David Edwards, director and head of Harrison Drury’s regulatory team, outlines the practical steps businesses need to take to ensure they continue to protect client data.
+David Edwards, partner and head of Harrison Drury’s regulatory team, outlines the practical steps businesses need to take to ensure they continue to protect client data.

 The Information Commissioner’s Office (ICO) has confirmed that the transfer of data from the UK to the EEA will be permitted.
 If the UK is unable to achieve an adequacy decision from the European Commission regarding the free flow of data from the EEA to UK, there will need to be contractual formalities in place.

 Many UK businesses will therefore be required to rely on Standard Contractual Clauses (SCCs) to ensure the free flow of data can continue lawfully from 1 January, 2021 onwards.
 SCCs will also need to be put in place when sending data from the UK to a non-EEA country which does not have an adequate decision.

 As things stand, in order for businesses to continue to lawfully share data with EEA countries and non-EEA countries, it is imperative they:

 - Review and document what personal data they hold and/or transfer, and where, by what means and in what countries and then identify the legal basis for it.
 The data transfer contracts should also include Standard Contractual Clauses unless they are using some other form of legal basis.